WilliDieEnte/modpacks/Chaotic-Create.md

   - Download and Install the [Modrinth App](https://modrinth.com/app).
   - Login or create a Modrinth account.
   - Login with your Microsoft account.
-  - Navigate to or search for [Chaotic Create](https://modrinth.com/project/chaotic-create/)
+  - Navigate to or search for [Chaotic Create](https://modrinth.com/modpack/chaotic-create/)
   - Click "Install" in the top right of the Window.
   - Enjoy!

+## To-Do:
+- [ ] In-Game Update Checker & Notifications
+- [ ] Proper download page and API documentation

 ## Changelog:
  - 1.4.2